Welcoming jealousy and envy!

-When your jealousy works healthfully, you won’t appear obsessively jealous or possessive — rather, your natural intuition and clear boundaries will help you instinctively choose and retain trustworthy mates and friends.
+When your jealousy works well, you won’t appear obsessively jealous or possessive — rather, your natural intuition and clear boundaries will help you instinctively choose and retain trustworthy mates and friends.

-Similarly, when your envy flows freely, you won’t appear openly envious or greedy — instead, your internal security will allow you to celebrate the gains and recognitions of others (even when they’re undeserved) without ignoring your own need for gains and recognition.
+Similarly, when your envy flows freely, you won’t appear openly envious or greedy — instead, your internal security will help you celebrate the gains of others (even when they’re undeserved) without ignoring your own needs for gains and recognition.

 However, if you suppress your jealousy, you’ll have trouble identifying, attracting, or relating to reliable companions.
 And if you suppress your envy, you (and everyone around you) will be disrupted by your attempts to either receive as little as possible, or to grab whatever you can get your hands on (everyone else be damned).

 I call jealousy and envy “the sociological emotions” because they can help you understand and brilliantly navigate your social world.
 Very few people share this view; most people think of these emotions as completely negative.

 And people who express jealousy or envy are rarely honored; they are often called insanely jealous or green-eyed monsters, which throws these emotions into the shadows.
 That’s never a good idea, especially in regard to emotions that exist to identify social hazards and protect you from them.

 Both jealousy and envy arise in response to risks to your social or personal security.
 Shutting them down is like throwing a noisy smoke alarm out of the window before finding out why it went off!
 When you stifle your jealousy and envy, you not only lose your awareness of the situations that brought them forward, but you lose your emotional agility, your instincts, and your ability to navigate through the social world and your relationships.